 - Control cooling rate to shape microstructure and preserve toughness.

-- Choose fillers that match dissimilar metals, like 309L for stainless to mild steel.
+- Choose fillers that match dissimilar metals, such as 309L for stainless to mild steel.

-- Verify compatibility with post-weld thermal cycles to avoid cracking, brittleness, or softening.
+- Verify compatibility with post-weld thermal cycles to reduce cracking, brittleness, or softening.

-When you match strength and thermal behavior precisely, you gain durable joints and the freedom to build without hidden failure modes.
+When you match strength and thermal behavior precisely, you gain durable joints and avoid hidden failure modes.

 Check the base metal’s chemistry and mechanical behavior, then verify the AWS classification for tensile strength, composition, and allowable use.
 For dissimilar metals, choose a filler that balances both alloys to limit brittleness and cracking.

-Before you strike an arc, confirm joint type, welding position, and any preheat or postweld needs.
-That’s how you achieve code adherence and a weld that performs reliably under service, not just in theory.
+Before you strike an arc, confirm joint type, welding position, and any preheat or post-weld needs.
+That’s how you support code adherence and a weld that performs reliably under service.

 How to Match Filler Metal to the Welding Process

-SMAW relies on covered electrodes that generate shielding as they burn, so you must match the coating and alloy to the base metal.
-Additionally, using flux core welding can enhance your versatility in various welding applications.
+In gas tungsten arc welding (GTAW), you feed filler manually, so you can control pool size and weld quality with precision.
+Shielded metal arc welding (SMAW) relies on covered electrodes that create shielding as they burn, so you must match the coating and alloy to the base metal.

 - Verify wire feed speed and amperage against the chosen filler.